better-frontend/just.js/README.md

 <br/>

 ### <code>Just.plugin / Just.custom ( function: plugin, string: name? ) -> this</code>
 Registers a plugin.
 A plugin is a function that can be called on every instance of any [internal classes](#internal-classes).
-Providing a name is optional, because it can be infered from a function (given that you don't provide an anonymous function and no name).
+Providing a name is optional, because it can be inferred from a function (given that you don't provide an anonymous function and no name).
 When providing a named function, the `this`-value will be that of the current internal class, allowing you to call other built-in methods from it:
 ```js
 just
   .plugin(function logEachTagName () {